GyorgyFerenc/MadLibrary/README.md

 ```
 Sorting the element of a container.
 See: [Merge Sort](https://en.wikipedia.org/wiki/Merge_sort)
-Note: This code was written by [Zach Whaley](https://github.com/zachwhaley).

 __Parameters__:
 - Iter beg: Iterator to the begining of the container.